 The Nazi pug video has been blasted by outraged Jewish leaders and defended by satirists who likened Meechan’s prosecution to censorship in the George Orwell novel “1984.”

-O’Carroll told the court he did not believe that claim.
-Previously, the sheriff said, he believed the video was intended to draw attention to other material Meechan had on YouTube.
+O’Carroll told the court he did not believe Meechan’s claim that he had made the video just to annoy his girlfriend, and thought that instead the man left the video on YouTube to draw attention to other material he had on the site.